shaik1002/biggitlabbomb/doc/development/code_review.md

-Because a maintainer's job only depends on their knowledge of the overall GitLab codebase, and not that of any specific domain, they can review, approve, and merge MRs from any team and in any product area.
+Because a maintainer's job only depends on their knowledge of the overall GitLab codebase, and not that of any specific domain, they can review, approve, and merge merge requests from any team and in any product area.

 Maintainers are the DRI of assuring that the acceptance criteria of a merge request are reasonably met.
 In general, [quality is everyone's responsibility](https://handbook.gitlab.com/handbook/engineering/quality/),